Bolshevik propaganda poster depicting the struggle with ataman Nikifor Grigoriev, 1919 year

-Green's uprising forced the red command to send significant forces against it and the Dnieper military flotilla.
-By 8 in May 1919, the rebel army of Green was broken and knocked out of the base area.
-His troops were scattered, divided into small detachments and groups.
-Green's uprising was one of the factors that prompted rebellion and Grigoriev.
-Hoping to support the “greens”, Grigoriev hoped to quickly capture the south of the Kiev region, but he miscalculated; by the beginning of his offensive, the “army” of Green was already scattered.
+The uprising of the Green forced the Red Command to send significant forces against it and the Dnieper Military flotilla.
+By May 8, 1919, the Zeleny rebel army was defeated and driven out of the base area.
+His troops were dispersed, divided into small detachments and groups.
+The revolt of the Green became one of the factors that prompted the revolt and Grigoriev.
+Hoping to support the “greens,” Grigoriev hoped to quickly capture the south of the Kiev region, but he miscalculated that by the beginning of his advance the “army” of Zeleny was already dispersed.

 Ataman Zeleny, aka D.I.
 Terpilo (in the center of the photo)